Monster Soul

 Monster Soul (stylized in all caps) is a Japanese manga series written and illustrated by Hiro Mashima.
 It was serialized in Comic BomBom from January 2006 to August 2007 and collected into two tankōbon volumes.

 Plot

-Monster Soul is set in Elvenland, a fictional land inhabited by humans and monsters who live as segregated groups.
-The main characters are a group of monsters called the Black Airs, which is recorded as the strongest monster squadron in a war between the two races.
+Monster Soul is set in Elvenland, a fantasy world where humans and monsters live as segregated groups.
+The main characters are a group of monsters called the Black Airs, who are recorded as the strongest monster squadron in a war between the two races.
 The manga's "first stage" consists of episodic stories that focus on the Black Airs' fight to uphold peace and harmony between humans and monsters.
 In the "second stage", the Black Airs travel to Hell to help a human boy save his captured townspeople from the Drei Kommandos, a monster trio that aims to awaken a formidable evil.